songhany/cs554/CS554_Final_Project_2021Fall/README.md

 npm start

-# about seed.js
+# About seed.js
 There are three test user in seed file and test name is testuser1@email.com  password 123456

-# about imagemagick
+# About imagemagick
 We use imagemagick to add a watermark to each user's uploaded image.
 This protects the copyright of our website.

-# google login
+# Firebase & Google login
-The google login auth can only use in domain localhost, for we don't have a custom domain the firebase can't auth the domain.
-So the google sign can't use in the aws
+The google login auth can only be used in localhost, since we don't have a customized URL.

 # How to go to AWS
 url: http://3.144.108.161:3000/